 I bought this waterdropper at a local dealer.
 It is a small 5 cm high waterdropper covered in a qingbai glaze.
 It is shape as a pumpkin with a stem and leaves on the top.
 There is a little spout, and a hole to preven it from sucking a vacuum.
 Waterdroppers were used on a scolars’ table to drop ink on an inkstone, and make ink.
 Dating this piece raised some discussion, because there are a lot of reproductions made.
 Lately I found a good reference on the shape from Bonham auctionhouse from the Michael Besser collection.
 They date the piece to the Song dynasty.
-I have a strong feeling that my piece is from the period.
+There is a possibility this piece is a later copy.

 The comparison with the piece from the Michael Besser collection